Am0031/javascript-algorithms/src/sieveEratosthenes/README.md

 # Sieve of Eratosthenes

-In this activity we will be writing code to create a function that returns the prime numbers in a range of numbers using the **Sieve of Eratosthenes** method.
+In this activity, the challenge is to create a function that returns the prime numbers in a range of numbers using the **Sieve of Eratosthenes** method.

 ## The Sieve of Eratosthenes concept